webpack/webpack.js.org/src/content/guides/development.md

 Now fire up your browser and go to `http://localhost:3000`, you should see your webpack app running and functioning!

-T> If you like to know more about how Hot Module Replacement works, we recommend you read the [Hot Module Replacement](/guides/hot-module-replacement/) guide.
+T> If you would like to know more about how Hot Module Replacement works, we recommend you read the [Hot Module Replacement](/guides/hot-module-replacement/) guide.

 ## Adjusting Your Text Editor